Meet the Team

-I am Cécile and I travel around a lot.
-I am a French/ Chinese/ Canadian environmentalist dedicated to advancing wildlife conservation and the Sustainable Development Goals using an interdisciplinary approach.
+Hi there!
+I’m Cécile (chinese name 希西, pronounced “C-C”), a french/ chinese/ canadian environmentalist dedicated to advancing wildlife conservation and the Sustainable Development Goals using an interdisciplinary approach.

-I hold a BSc in Biology and a joint-MSc in Environmental Sciences, Management and Policy (Erasmus Mundus MESPOM), where my focus on marine conservation, tropical ecology and Indigenous communities.
-What I am really passionate about is working alongside different stakeholders to find sustainable solutions to our environmental challenges, oh and food.
+I hold a BSc in Biology and a joint-MSc in Environmental Sciences, Management and Policy (Erasmus Mundus MESPOM), where my focus was on marine conservation, tropical ecology and Indigenous communities.
+I enjoy working alongside different stakeholders to find sustainable solutions to our environmental challenges.
+Other passions?
+Food and travelling!

 My name is Mareen, I am an environmental campaigner from Germany.
 I recently donned my cap and gown and graduated in Political Science.
 I have conducted research on national as well as international environmental policy and since graduating I have been working with various NGOs like Friends of the Earth Germany and IFAW.
 I am currently employed at the German Animal Welfare Association of Berlin.

 Hi, I am Connel, a British conservationist currently living it up with the wild wolves, birds and whales of British Columbia, Canada.
 Here I work as a Wildlife Education Manager for the Northwest Wildlife Preservation Society, running free wildlife education programs and nature walks for low income school children and youth at risk on Vancouver Island (reaching 25000+ people in the last 3 years).
 I have a real love for birds, so I also volunteer with a local bird banding group and participate in orca conservation programs.

 Tiff de Groot

 Digital Media Campaigner

 By day, I am the Social Media Coordinator for the International Fund for Animal Welfare (IFAW).
 I have a Bachelor's of Science in Biochemistry and Mollecular and Cell Biology.
 With a deep interest in the interface between science and art, I am passionate about communications for wildlife conservation.